joey-qytyku/OS-90-fixed/docs/drivers/Drivers.md

 The most powerful feature of OS/90 is the driver model.
 It is designed to be used for programming devices, buses (PCI, ISA, VLB, etc.), and anything requiring ring zero access to the system.
 The driver architceture allows bus driver to manage interrupts and other resosurces through the kernel.
 Device drivers can then communicate with the bus driver to control individual devices and recieve interrupts and events.

-DM90 is intended to be somewhat portable to other operating systems.
-It is also intended to support the limitations of 90's hardware.

-# Definitions

-Interrupt: A signal from an external device is typically called an interrupt in this document and elsewhere unless specified otherwise.

-Trap: A software interrupt, generated with the INT imm8 instruction (or INTO/INT3)

 # What is a Driver in OS/90

 Drivers are 32-bit relocatable NXF files.
 The entry point is the driver descriptor block.
 Drivers are loaded flat into the kernel space after relocation.
 Drivers can be inserted and removed at any time, or at least they will be in the future.

-# The Job of Drivers
+## The Job of Drivers

 A driver usually implements the intended function of a certain device, real or virtual, and allows other parts of the system to access it.
 OS/90 is a hybrid 32/16-bit system.
 Because of this, it needs a uniform interface so that it decides which components should be used.
 This is analogous to Windows 9x VxD drivers, howver, the entire design is clean-house and has many differences.
 The driver model is what makes OS/90 a true operating system, rather than a protected mode extention to DOS.

-# Comparison Between VxD and DM/90
+## Comparison Between VxD and DM/90

-VxDs are designed around assembly language and require thunking to use services from C. OS/90 uses C calling conventions and supports C and assembly.
+* VxDs are designed around assembly language and require thunking to use services from C. OS/90 uses C calling conventions and supports C and assembly.

-VxDs and OS/90 use a practically identical method of hooking 16-bit INT calls.
+* VxDs and OS/90 use a practically identical method of hooking 16-bit INT calls.

-VxDs allow hooking exception vectors but OS/90 does not, though it lets programs set local exception vectors.
+* VxDs allow hooking exception vectors but OS/90 does not, though it lets programs set local exception vectors.

-OS/90 supports plug-and-play while VxD requires extra software for PnP.
+* OS/90 supports plug-and-play while VxD requires extra software for PnP.

-VxD has a concept of a system virtual machine and interrupts can be owned by a virtual machine.
+* VxD has a concept of a system virtual machine and interrupts can be owned by a virtual machine.
 OS/90 has fake interrupts for processes that need them which can be scheduled by an actual IRQ.

-The VMM of Win386 and the KERNL386.EXE of OS/90 can both be described as non-reentrant.
+* The VMM of Win386 and the KERNL386.EXE of OS/90 can both be described as non-reentrant.

-VMM appears to have a more complex scheduler and synchronization architecture.
+* VMM appears to have a more complex scheduler and synchronization architecture.

-VxDs have a real mode initialization segment.
+* VxDs have a real mode initialization segment.
 OS/90 does not have this.

-VMM supports monotasking a single process while OS/90 only allows a process to be blocked, running, or terminated.
+* VMM supports monotasking a single process while OS/90 only allows a process to be blocked, running, or terminated.

-VMM allows critical sections to service interrupts if specifically requested.
+* VMM allows critical sections to service interrupts if specifically requested.
 OS/90 does not because it will never schedule other software within kernel mode.

+# The Kernel API

+The kernel API uses cdecl calling conventions. stdcall was considered but it turns out that x86 has an `add eax,imm8` instruction, which makes `ret imm16` useless except if we want a one-byte gain for every procedure and extra confusion when using different compiler parameters.

+## Callbacks

+All callbacks passed to and from the kernel use cdecl and should also be marked with `KERNEL`.
+Functions passed by callback can be `static` as long as they are marked `KERNEL` so that they are not inlined and are forced to use `cdecl` conventions.

+## KLXTRN

+KLXTRN sets the

 # General Notes